Manage virtual and hybrid events in one place

 The software should also make tracking registrations and engagement metrics seamless.
 It should allow viewers and speakers alike to participate via an easy-to-use browser link without requiring an app download.

 The best online event software should offer features that help participants network with each other.
-These could include live chat, video conferencing, breakout rooms, and Q&A sessions.
+These could include live chat, video conferencing, and Q&A sessions.

 Livestorm is built to engage audiences of any size.
 Our virtual conferencing software has in-room engagement features to keep audiences entertained and host successful virtual events.